John G. Jackson (writer)

 John Glover Jackson (April 1, 1907 – October 13, 1993) was an American historian, lecturer, teacher and writer.
 He promoted ideas of Afrocentrism, atheism, and Jesus Christ in comparative mythology.
+He held fringe views on Jesus and Christian origins.

 Early life and education

 Jackson was born in Aiken, South Carolina, on April 1, 1907, and raised Methodist.
 At the age of 15 he moved to Harlem, New York, where he enrolled in Stuyvesant High School.
 During this time, he became interested in African-American history and culture and began writing essays on the subject.
 His work was noticed and in 1925, while still a high school student, Jackson was invited to write for Marcus Garvey's newspaper, Negro World.

 Career

 From 1930 onwards, Jackson became associated with a number of Pan-African historians, activists and writers, including Hubert Harrison, Arturo Alfonso Schomburg, John Henrik Clarke, Willis Nathaniel Huggins, Joel Augustus Rogers, and Marcus Garvey.
 He also authored a number of books on African history, promoting a Pan-African and Afrocentrist view, such as Man, God, and Civilization (1972) and Introduction to African Civilizations (1974).
-He also became interested in the idea of Christianity's origins in the Egyptian religion.
-An unapologetic atheist, he authored a number of books on the idea, including The African Origin of Christianity (1981) and Christianity before Christ (1985), as well as writing the foreword to Gerald Massey's Lectures (1974).
+He also became interested in the fringe view claiming Christianity's origins to be in the Egyptian religion.
+An unapologetic atheist, he authored a number of books such as The African Origin of Christianity (1981) and Christianity before Christ (1985), as well as writing the foreword to Gerald Massey's Lectures (1974).
 He also wrote the controversial text, Was Jesus Christ a Negro?
 (1984), which argued that Jesus may have been a black man.
 In 1987, Jackson wrote a biographical article about Hubert Harrison for American Atheists entitled "Hubert Henry Harrison: The Black Socrates".
 In it, he praised not only Harrison's agnostic atheism, but also his educational and civil rights achievements.
 It was later published as a seven-page pamphlet.

 Jackson had previously lauded Harrison, and other Black atheists of Harlem, in a 1984 speech at the American Atheists national convention entitled 'The Black Atheists of the Harlem Renaissance'.

 During the five decades that he lived in New York, Jackson lectured at the Robert G. Ingersoll Forum of the American Association for the Advancement of Atheism.
 In his senior years, he revealed that he'd disbelieved in God from the moment he was old enough to think.

 Throughout his life, Jackson also served as associate director of the Blyden Society and lectured at many colleges and universities throughout the United States.
 He died on October 13, 1993.